Safiental

-Safiental (Val Stussavgia) is a municipality in the Surselva Region in the canton of Graubünden in Switzerland.
+Safiental (Val Stussavgia) is a municipality in the Surselva Region in the canton of the Grisons in Switzerland.
 The municipalities of Valendas, Versam, Safien and Tenna merged on 1 January 2013 into the new municipality of Safiental.

 History

 Valendas is first mentioned in 765 as in Valendano.
 Versam is first mentioned in 1050 as a valle Versamia.
 Safien is first mentioned in 1219 as Stosavia.
 Tenna is first mentioned in 1398 as Thena.

 Formerly inhabited by Romansh speakers, it was settled by the Walser in the late 13th century.
 Population fell from 1,798 in 1850 to 994 in 1980 and has since stabilized just around 1,000.